liufengyun/capability-thesis/slides/slides.md

 ```

 \textcolor{red}{The axioms no longer hold, but still safe --
-mutability local to pure functions.}
+mutations local to pure functions.}

 Exception Effects
 -----------------------